Understanding the Predicate Offences to prevent money laundering

 • Uncovering the sophisticated nature of criminal activities

-• Establishing a nexus between Money Laundering and predicate offence
+• Establishing a nexus between Money Laundering and predicate crimes

 • Gathering direct or documentary evidence for establishing the committing of a crime